 Jared, who is presently serving his second tour in Afghanistan, always finds a way to attend every family event.
 His devoted family loves to talk about him and they take pleasure in telling everyone about embarrassing moments in his life.
 This Thanksgiving was no exception.
 Sitting in Jared’s seat is a 2×3 foot color cutout of him in full army fatigues.
 Jared is a flat dad.

-Flat dads are a way for military families to deal with loved ones serving overseas that cannot be with them during kid’s birthday parties, anniversaries, family events and the holiday season.
+Flat dads are a way for military families to deal with loved ones serving overseas that cannot be with them during kid’s birthday parties, anniversaries, family events, and the holiday season.
 It’s hard for little ones to remember family especially when they don’t see them for long periods of time.
 The flat parent helps families over tough periods while giving them an opportunity to take pictures, dress them up and keep that person in their day-to-today activities.
-This simple cutout keeps the person in everyone’s thoughts and allowing family and friends to reminisce about the missing love one.
-Jared’s kids carry 8×10 photos cutout of their dad in their backpack and bring them everywhere they go.
+This simple cutout keeps the person in everyone’s thoughts and allows family and friends to reminisce about the missing love one.
+Jared’s kids carry 8×10 photos cut out of their dad in their backpacks and bring them everywhere they go.

 This year he was attending Olympia Field Country Club for his Thanksgiving dinner.
 I’ve entertained Jared for several years and each time we meet, he challenges me to be more creative and outrageous with my balloon animals.
 This was the first time I met him as a flat dad.
 It was amazing how the family interacted and with the cutout of Jared.
 We joked and laughed like normal and I still made a balloon for him – a drunken reindeer.